Get

 1. Domestication

 Domestication hasn’t changed our pets too much physically.
-Research has shown only 13 genes have changed through natural selection during our 12,000-year relationship.2 Unsurprisingly, many of those adaptations involved areas of the brain responsible for behavior.
-The mere act of bringing cats into our homes has affected them profoundly and set the stage for acting like your child.
+Research has shown that only 13 genes have changed through natural selection during our 12,000-year relationship.2 Unsurprisingly, many of those adaptations involved areas of the brain responsible for behavior.
+The mere act of bringing cats into our homes has affected them profoundly and set the stage for acting like our children.

 2. Cuteness Factor